 Pupils may need a social worker due to safeguarding or welfare needs.
 We recognise that a child's experiences of adversity and trauma can leave them vulnerable to further harm as well as potentially creating barriers to attendance, learning, behaviour, and mental health.
 The DSL and all members of staff will work with and support social workers to help protect vulnerable children.
 Where we are aware that a pupil has a social worker, the DSL will always consider this fact to ensure any decisions are made in the best interests of the pupil's safety, welfare, and educational outcomes.
+They will also ensure that the social worker is updated on any relevant information.

-For example, it will inform decisions about:
+For example, Academies will inform them on decisions about:

-- responding to unauthorised absence or missing education where there are known safeguarding risks - the provision of pastoral and/or academic support.
+- Responding to unauthorised absence or persistently absent from education where there are known safeguarding risks. - The provision of pastoral and/or academic support.

-Children with Special Educational Needs (SEN) and disabilities disability without further exploration
+Children with Special Educational Needs (SEN) and disabilities